Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/break-statement.rst

 |     **ENDIF**
 | **ENDFOR**

-In this example program, the user is asked to enter a posative integer and the program will count how many times it goes through the loop until it reaches that number, except it will always stop when it hits 5!
+In this example program, the user is asked to enter a positive integer and the program will count how many times it goes through the loop until it reaches that number, except it will always stop when it hits 5!

 Top-Down Design for the Break Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/top-down-break.png
     :alt: Top-Down Design for Break Statement
     :align: center

 Flowchart for the Break Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/flowchart-break.png
     :alt: Break Statement flowchart
     :align: center

 Pseudocode for the Break Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^